yhbsh/cineverse/README.md

-# Movies App - A simple app to search for movies
+# Movies App - A simple app to search for movies (Read the README.md file for more details)

 ## Installation